 - not wanting to spend time with friends

-The professionals supporting you and your family might be able to give you some advice.
-Alternatively, if you’re worried about any of your children, it might help if you and your child talk with a psychologist or counsellor.
+Your GP or the professionals supporting you and your family might be able to give you some advice.
+Or you could speak to a psychologist or counsellor.

 Raising children is an important job, and looking after yourself helps you do the job well.
 When you look after yourself physically, mentally and emotionally, you’re better able to give your children the time, energy and support they need to grow and thrive.